-- 1. Always lock the steering and never leave the key in the ignition switch.
-This sounds simple but people do forget. - 2.
-Be sure the registration information for your motorcycle is accurate and current. - 3.
-Park your motorcycle in a locked garage whenever possible. - 4.
-Use an additional anti-theft device of good quality. - 5.
+- Always lock the steering and never leave the key in the ignition switch.
+This sounds simple but people do forget. - Be sure the registration information for your motorcycle is accurate and current. - Park your motorcycle in a locked garage whenever possible.
+Use an additional anti-theft device of - Use an additional anti-theft device of good quality. - 5.
 Put your name, address, and phone number in this Owner's Manual and keep it on your motorcycle at all times.
-Many times stolen motorcycles are recovered by the Owner's Manual which is still on them.
+Many times stolen motorcycles are identified by information in the Owner's Manuals which are still with them